bsplku/KHBM2019_SummerSchool/Task_Classification/README.md

       - Declaring parameters such as cost and error.

     2-5.
 Define Hoyer's sparsity control function
-      - Calculating Hoyer's sparsity level and adjust beta
+      - Calculating Hoyer's sparsity level and adjust beta.

     2-6.
 Set hyperparameters for training
       - Settign hyperparameters such as learning rate and target sparsity level.